 Real property may be acquired only when authorized by NBRC and when outlined in the budget of the grant agreement.
 Real property means land, including land improvements, structures, and appurtenances thereto, but excludes movable machinery and equipment.

 The donation of land or other real property requires a certified commercial appraisal.
 A municipal assessment is not an appraisal.
 The certified commercial appraisal of the land and/or real property must not be older than 18 months.
 Even if the property is being donated, a certified commercial appraisal is required.
 An appraisal of the property must have been completed within the past 18 months, and a copy of same provided to NBRC as part of the documentation required for the project to be issued a Notice to Proceed.
+NBRC utilizes the appraisal as a tool to evaluate reasonableness of the value of the property.
 NOTE: A municipal assessment is NOT an appraisal.